 The Hospitality segment includes the operations of Gaylord Hotels branded hotels and the Radisson Hotel at Opryland, as well as the Company's ownership interests in two joint ventures.
-At December 31, 2008, the Company owns and operates the Gaylord Opryland Resort and Convention Center ("Gaylord Opryland"), the Gaylord Palms Resort and Convention Center ("Gaylord Palms"), the Gaylord Texan Resort and Convention Center ("Gaylord National"), and the Radisson Hotel at Opryland.
+At December 31, 2009, the Company owns and operates the Gaylord Opryland Resort and Convention Center ("Gaylord Opryland"), the Gaylord Palms Resort and Convention Center ("Gaylord Palms"), the Gaylord Texan Resort and Convention Center ("Gaylord Texan"), the Gaylord National Resort & Convention Center ("Gaylord National"), and the Radisson Hotel at Opryland.
 Gaylord Opryland and the Radisson Hotel at Opryland are both located in Nashville, Tennessee.
 The Gaylord Palms in Kissimmee, Florida opened in January 2002.
 The Gaylord Texan in Grapevine, Texas opened in April 2004.
 The Gaylord National, located in Prince George's County, Maryland, opened in April 2008.